hirosystems/docs/docs/clarinet/how-to-guides/how-to-set-up-local-development-environment.md

 title: Set up the local development environment
 ---

-[Clarinet](../introduction.md) is a local Clarity runtime packaged as a command-line application.
-It's designed to facilitate rapid smart contract development, testing, and deployment.

-Clarinet is a tool to build decentralized protocols and applications using Stacks Blockchain.
-These protocols and applications are called Smart contracts.
-On Stacks blockchain, these smart contracts are written in a programming language called [Clarity](https://clarity-lang.org/).

-Clarinet is designed to provide a productive way for blockchain and front-end developers to work on smart contracts.

-Clarinet consists of two components:

-- Clarity REPL
-- Testing harness.

-When these components are used together, they allow you to rapidly develop and test a Clarity smart contract, without the need to deploy the contract to a local mocknet or testnet.

-When developing a new smart contract using local Clarity REPL, you can exercise a contract without the need to wait for block times in a live blockchain.
-Clarinet allows you to instantly initialize wallets and populate them with tokens, which helps to interactively or programmatically test the behavior of the smart contract.
-Blocks are mined instantly, so you can control the number of blocks that are mined between testing transactions.

-The Clarinet tool is used for developing smart contracts using a larger development strategy that involves:

-- Building and testing the contract locally.
-- Deploying the final draft contract to a testnet environment.
-- Testing on a live blockchain.
-- Deploying the final contract to the mainnet.

-When developing smart contracts, you can also use the [Clarity Visual Studio Code plugin][].

 ## Developing a Clarity smart contract

 Once you have installed Clarinet, you can begin a new Clarinet project with the command: